JohnBennington94/JB-Geb-Automation/README.md

 Gradle build has been tested with and works with jdk version 1.8 - higher versions may not be supported without updating dependencies

+A path to an Android sdk will need to be specified in the 'local.properties' file at line 8 - version 29.0.2 has been tested to run the build successfully

 ## Running all Tests with Gradle

 Running the 'build' task on Gradle will run all tests in chrome - as per the setting in the build.gradle file